attsdk/m2x-ios/README.md

 ## License

-This library is provided under the MIT license.
+This lib is provided under the MIT license.
 See [LICENSE](LICENSE) for applicable terms.